github/training-kit/paths/merge-conflict/13-what-next.md

   ![you did it!](https://media.giphy.com/media/xT8qBswJpFXXVnMYVO/giphy.gif)

+  ## Turning it On

+  1. Select Settings.
+  1. On the Options pane (the default pane opened when you click Settings), select the **Source** drop-down in the GitHub Pages section and select **master branch**.
+  1. Click **Save**, the Settings tab will refresh, scoll down to the GitHub Pages section to see the link to your GitHub Pages site.

   #### Modifying Other Sections

   To modify the other sections of the resume, simply create a new branch and modify the the files found in the `/_data` folder.
 For instance, to modify the projects section, edit the `/_data/projects.yml` file.
 After making your changes, create a new pull request with your branch and merge your changes.